pingcap/docs-tidb-operator/en/deploy-br-federation.md

 ## Step 2: Deploy BR Federation in the control plane

 To deploy the BR Federation, you need to select one Kubernetes cluster as the control plane.
-The following steps should **only be executed on the control plane**.
+The following steps **must be executed on the control plane**.

 ### Step 2.1: Create CRD

 The BR Federation uses [Custom Resource Definition (CRD)](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#customresourcedefinitions) to extend Kubernetes.
 Before using the BR Federation, you must create the CRD in your Kubernetes cluster.
-This operation only needs to be performed once.
+After using the BR Federation Manager, you only need to perform the operation once.

 ```shell
 kubectl create -f https://raw.githubusercontent.com/pingcap/tidb-operator/v1.5.0/manifests/federation-crd.yaml
 ```

-### Step 2.2: Prepare kubeconfig secret
+### Step 2.2: Prepare the kubeconfig secret

 Now that you already have a kubeconfig file of data planes, you need to encode the kubeconfig file into a secret.
 Take the following steps: